-You simply can't imagine traveling the world without your furry friend, and you can already envision running down a gold sand beach with Fido by your side in Hawaii. with your pet would be absolutely priceless.
+You simply can't imagine traveling the world without your furry friend, and you can already envision running down a golden sand beach with Fido by your side in Hawaii.
+Sharing an island sunset with your pet would be absolutely priceless.
 Unfortunately, it's not likely to happen due to a dizzying array of regulations.

 It is highly inadvisable to travel with your pet to the Hawaiian Islands.
 America's 50th state is the most isolated chain of islands in the world, nearly every plant and animal has been artificially introduced to the islands, and each island is its own unique and fragile ecosystem that can be thrown out of whack by the tiniest of disturbances.
 Just take the story of the mongoose, for example.

-Sugar farmers introduced the weasel-like creature to the islands back in the mid-1800's as a way to keep the rat population under control.
+Sugar farmers introduced the weasel-like creature to the islands back in the mid-1800s as a way to keep the rat population under control.
 The mongoose, with no natural predators on the islands, began to flourish until they themselves became a pest.
 But state officials were wary of introducing another predator that would eradicate the mongoose but become a pest themselves.
-The cycle would simply continue, so the mongoose remains a nuisance on , and Molokai.
+The cycle would simply continue, so the mongoose remains a nuisance on Oahu, Maui,and Molokai.

 The mongoose serves as a cautionary tale for Hawaiian officials, and that's why you have to fill out a form before landing in Hawaii.
 It's a form that looks a lot like a customs declaration form for entering a foreign country.
 And you'll have to subject your bags to a search when you touch down.

 Due to the state's diligence, the islands are free of rabies.
 You won't find any snakes on the islands, either.
 And state officials make getting a pet to the Hawaiian islands a real hassle in order to protect the people, plants, and animals of Hawaii.